 Washington’s Enchantment Lakes are a truly magical sight to see.
-They reside in an area where immense granite peaks, majestic mountain goats, and crystal clear alpine lakes are hidden around every corner.
-If you haven’t had a chance to experience this captivating place, put it on the top of your list.
+They reside in the Alpine Lakes Wilderness, where immense granite peaks, majestic mountain goats, and crystal clear alpine lakes are hidden around every corner.
+If you haven’t had a chance to experience this captivating place, put it at the top of your backpacking bucket list.

 Here’s a quick guide to help maximize your enjoyment while backpacking Washington’s stunning Enchantment Lakes.